danishskh70/danishskh70/README.md

 Coding has always been my happy place!
 From designing sleek web apps to brainstorming cybersecurity solutions, I thrive on solving challenges and building things that make life easier (or cooler 😉).

-I’m currently pursuing my **Bachelor's in Information Technology (SPPU)** and gearing up to graduate in 2025.
-When I’m not coding, you’ll probably find me playing chess ♟️, solving puzzles 🧩, or diving into something new to learn.
+I’m currently pursuing my Bachelor's in **Information Technology** at **SPPU** and gearing up to graduate in 2025.
+When I’m not coding, you’ll probably find me playing **chess** ♟️, solving **puzzles** 🧩, or diving into something new to learn.

 ---

 ## 🌟 What I’m Up To

-- 🚧 **Building Web Apps:** React, Node.js, and all things JavaScript are my playground.
+- 🚧 **Building Web Apps**: React, Node.js, and all things JavaScript are my playground.
-- 🛡️ **Exploring Cybersecurity:** I’m diving into Identity Access Management (IAM) and best practices to make tech safer for everyone.
+- 🛡️ **Exploring Cybersecurity**: I’m diving into Identity Access Management (IAM) and best practices to make tech safer for everyone.
-- 🌱 **Learning:** Constantly picking up new skills in tech, DSA, and beyond.
+- 🌱 **Learning**: Constantly picking up new skills in tech, DSA, and beyond.

 ---